Shapes are not enough: CONSERVAttack and its use for finding vulnerabilities and uncertainties in machine learning applications: Impact of CONSERVAttack

 Although adversarial robustness is generally not a security-critical concern in HEP, we still evaluate the attack against neural networks to assess its effectiveness.
 Our goal is to show that it is possible to construct adversarial inputs that, according to standard HEP simulation validation procedures, would be assigned to class A, while the downstream classifier misidentifies them as belonging to another class.

 To evaluate the effectiveness of the attack, we consider both parts of the min–max optimization.
-For the maximization objective—--that is, inducing a misclassification—--we use the Fooling Ratio (FR), defined as
+For the maximization objective---that is, inducing a misclassification---we use the Fooling Ratio ($\mathcal{F}$), defined as

 where $N$ denotes the total number of events, $f(\cdot)$ is the classifier, $x_i$ is the original input, and $x_i'$ is its adversarially perturbed counterpart.
 Here, $\mathbf{1}(\cdot)$ denotes the indicator function, which equals $1$ if the condition is true and $0$ otherwise.
-The FR therefore measures the fraction of inputs for which the predicted label changes under the adversarial perturbation.
+The Fooling Ratio therefore measures the fraction of inputs for which the predicted label changes under the adversarial perturbation.
 By construction, our attack updates each input along the gradient direction that increases the classifier loss, similar to standard PGD or FGSM approaches; as a result, the Fooling Ratio is implicitly optimized with each iteration without requiring an explicit term in the loss function.

-To quantify the minimization component — here, the preservation of the dataset's statistical properties — we use the previously introduced JSD (\ref{eq:jsd}) and $\Delta$FN (\ref{eq:FN}).
+To quantify the minimization component---here, the preservation of the dataset's statistical properties---we use the previously introduced Jensen-Shannon Distance (\ref{eq:jsd}) and $\Delta_F$ (\ref{eq:FN}).
 Both quantities are averaged over all input features, yielding a single value.
 Smaller values indicate a better match between the perturbed and original distributions or correlations.

 In contrast to the Fooling Ratio, these metrics are optimized explicitly via the combined loss function (\ref{eq:CustomLoss}) introduced in the Methods section, which penalizes deviations in marginal distributions and inter-feature correlations.
 While there is no set threshold for interpreting these metrics in terms of statistical significance, visual inspection of the resulting distributions and correlations allows for a good assessment.
 Example results for the Higgs task, where our attack achieves a Fooling Ratio of roughly 0.9, are shown in Figures \ref{fig:Higgs_JSD_Comp} and \ref{fig:Higgs_FN_Comp}.